Magnitus-/ExpressUser/README.md

 - POST /Users

-res.locals.User: should contain the fields of the new user
+res.locals.ExpressUser.User: should contain the fields of the new user

 - PATCH /User/Self and PATCH /User/:Field/:ID

-res.locals.User: should contain the fields identifying the user to modify res.locals.Update: Should contain the new values of fields that are to be modified
+res.locals.ExpressUser.User: should contain the fields identifying the user to modify res.locals.ExpressUser.Update: Should contain the new values of fields that are to be modified

 - DELETE /User/Self and DELETE /User/:Field/:ID

-res.locals.User: Should contain the fields identifying the user to delete
+res.locals.ExpressUser.User: Should contain the fields identifying the user to delete

 - GET /User/Self and GET /User/:Field/:ID

-res.locals.User: Should contain the fields identifying the user to get
+res.locals.ExpressUser.User: Should contain the fields identifying the user to get

 - PUT /Session/Self/User

-res.locals.User: Should contain the fields identifying the user to store in the session
+res.locals.ExpressUser.User: Should contain the fields identifying the user to store in the session

 - DELETE /Session/Self/User

-No input required.
+No input required beyond the res.locals.ExpressUser object existing.
 Will just delete the req.session.User, if present.

 - GET /Users/:Field/:ID/Count

-res.locals.User: Should contain the fields that define the users you wish to count
+res.locals.ExpressUser.User: Should contain the fields that define the users you wish to count

 - PUT /User/Self/Memberships/:Membership and PUT /User/:Field/:ID/Memberships/:Membership

-res.locals.User: should contain the fields identifying the user to modify res.locals.Membership: the membership you wish to add
+res.locals.ExpressUser.User: should contain the fields identifying the user to modify res.locals.ExpressUser.Membership: the membership you wish to add

 - DELETE /User/Self/Memberships/:Membership and DELETE /User/:Field/:ID/Memberships/:Membership

-res.locals.User: should contain the fields identifying the user to modify res.locals.Membership: the membership you wish to remove
+res.locals.ExpressUser.User: should contain the fields identifying the user to modify res.locals.ExpressUser.Membership: the membership you wish to remove

 - POST /User/Self/Recovery/:SetField and POST /User/:Field/:ID/Recovery/:SetField

-res.locals.User: should contain the fields identifying the user to modify res.locals.Update: Should contain the new values of fields that are to be modified
+res.locals.ExpressUser.User: should contain the fields identifying the user to modify res.locals.ExpressUser.Update: Should contain the new values of fields that are to be modified

 Intercomponent Communication: Output
 ------------------------------------